-The increase in Adjusted Net Income for the year ended December 31, 2021 was attributable to the decrease in interest expense as a result of the consummation of the Transactions and change in fair value of warrant liability partially offset by recovery from the Take 5 Matter and the increase in provision for (benefit from) income taxes as described above.
+The decrease in Adjusted Net Income for the year ended December 31, 2022 was attributable to the decrease in Adjusted EBITDA as described below, partially offset by the decrease in interest expense.
 For a reconciliation of Adjusted Net Income to Net loss, see "-Non-GAAP Financial Measures".